MnogoByte/django-permanent/README.rst

         class Permanent:
           restore_on_create = True

-In this case ``QuerySet`` provides check existence of same attribute objects and restores them if they've been deleted, creating new ones if not.
+In this case, ``MyModel.objects.create(...)`` checks for the existence of a soft-deleted object with the same attributes, restoring it if it exists, creating a new one if not.
+Note that this does not work when creating a new object with ``my_model.save()``.

 Managers
 ========